mirage/mirage-www/tmpl/htcaml-part1.md

 }
 }}

-for the tweet type.
-We assume here that we have already defined in our code a module `Date` which manipulate date formats; Also `Html.t` is part of the HTCaML library and is the type of HTML fragments.
+for the `tweet` type.
+We assume here that we have already defined in our code a module `Date` which manipulates date formats. `Html.t` is part of the HTCaML library and is the type of HTML fragments.

 We can now define the functions converting any value of type `tweet` into an HTML fragment.
-Let us start with `val html_of_author : author -> Html.t` :
+Let us start with `val html_of_author : author -> Html.t`:

 {{
 let html_of_author a =